Leslie Fry: Activities in the United States and Europe, 1917–1970

 Strongly opposed to Roosevelt's New Deal, Fry argued that it represented "the transformation of the Constitutional form of American government into that of the Kahal, or Jewish form of government.
 It has been called the New Deal and the Jew Deal.
 Both are correct and synonymous."

-She was involved in various fascist organisations of the 1930s, and founded the nationalist and isolationist Christian Free Press, "an anti-Semitic newspaper modeled after Germany's infamous Der Sturmer".
+Fry was involved in various fascist organisations of the 1930s, and founded the nationalist and isolationist Christian Free Press, "an anti-Semitic newspaper modeled after Germany's infamous Der Sturmer".
 She joined forces with Henry Douglas Allen (1879–1961) in a failed attempt to revitalize the Ku Klux Klan.
+She also made failed attempts to unify American fascist movements.
 Documents found by San Diego police in Allen's briefcase in 1938 implicated Fry as a paid Nazi agent, but she escaped prosecution at the time.
 However, she later became estranged from Allen and accused him of misappropriating money from her.

-In 1940 she fled to fascist Italy, but returned the US after the attack on Pearl Harbor.
-She was interned on Ellis Island and indicted for sedition, but charges were dropped and she was released after the end of the war.
+In 1940, Fry fled to fascist Italy, but returned the U.S. after the attack on Pearl Harbor.
+In 1943, she was indicted for sedition as part of the Great Sedition Trial, albeit the charges were dropped due to a lack of evidence.
+However, Fry, who'd been interned on Ellis Island upon her return to the United States, remained in custody until the end of the war.